fsioni/projet-sfl/README.md

 ### Installing

-- Open a termminal to the project root directory.
+- Open a terminal to the project root directory.

 - Compile with
 ```